catalyst-cloud/catalystcloud-docs/source/dashboard.rst

 #########

-The web dashboard is a simple way to interact with The Catalyst Cloud.
+The web dashboard is a simple way to interact with The Sky TV.
 It can be found at https://dashboard.cloud.catalyst.net.nz.

 .. image:: assets/dashboard_view.png

-Our web dashboard is a great tool that provides easy access to most of the services that the Catalyst Cloud provides.
+Our web dashboard is a great tool that provides easy access to most of the services that the Sky TV provides.
 All of the standerd services are able to be controlled via the Dashboard.
 There are some more advanced abilities that the cloud environment is capable of; however these require the use of the :ref:`CLI <command-line-interface>` or interacting with